meld-cp/MeldRDP/README.md

 <img src="Assets/screenshots/edit-ex.png"/>

-- Once the RDP edit window is closed, a simpler edit window will pop up where you can give your connection a Name and Group, click `Save` to close when done.
+- Once the RDP edit window is closed, a simpler edit window will pop up where you can give your connection an optional Name, Group and Background image.
+Click `Save` to close when done.

 <img src="Assets/screenshots/edit.png"/>

 - Your connection will now appear in the main window.
-Click it (or <kbd>Ctrl + 1</kbd>) to start the connection.
+Click it (or press <kbd>Ctrl + 1</kbd>) to start the connection.

 <img src="Assets/screenshots/main-window-example.png"/>

-- All RDP files are saved in the `Data` folder in the same directory as the application.
+- All RDP files are saved in the `Connections` folder in the same directory as the application.

 <img src="Assets/screenshots/dir.png"/>